henfredemars/python-personal-projects/README.md

 	Here, I learned that having a tool to manage your grammar is far more portable than parsing it yourself, and having a well-defined lexer is a worthwhile endeavor

+	It should be easy to add a tracing JIT with the PyPy toolchain, and it was originally the end goal of this work.

 All GUI applications use tkinter and the Python 3 standard library, and the code is released under the
 	permissive MIT license in the hopes it might be useful to someone else